-- 230. (1) At a mortgage borrower's written request and with a mortgage borrower's written consent, a regulated financial service provider shall liaise with a third party nominated by the mortgage borrower to act on the mortgage borrower's behalf in relation to the mortgage borrower's arrears or pre-arrears case. - (2) For the avoidance of doubt, paragraph (1) does not prohibit a regulated financial service provider from the following: - (a) contacting a mortgage borrower directly in relation to matters other than the mortgage borrower's arrears or pre-arrears case; - (b) issuing communications required by these Regulations directly to a mortgage borrower.
+- 229. (1) At a mortgage borrower's written request-and with a mortgage borrower's written consent, a regulated entity shall liaise with a third party nominated by the mortgage borrower to act on the mortgage borrower's behalf in relation to the mortgage borrower's arrears or prearrears case. - (2) For the avoidance of doubt, paragraph (1) does not prohibit a regulated entity from the following: - (a) contacting a mortgage borrower directly in relation to matters other than the mortgage borrower's arrears or pre-arrears case; - (b) issuing communications required by these Regulations directly to a mortgage borrower.